RAV KOOK ON ROSH HASHANA: RENEWING THE POWER OF RENEWAL

 In the process of tshuva/return we are directed to examine our behavior, personally and collectively.
 When we do that honestly it is very clear that many humans and much of humankind is deeply immersed in hugely damaging activity.
 War is our central organized and dis-organized focus.
 Violence is rampant as is starvation, poverty and suffering.
 Armies are fully financed, hospitals are starving for resources.
 Mindless mass entertainment receives huge budgets, schools are impoverished.

-The worldwide Covid outbreak has demonstrated and continues to demonstrate the consequences of the ugly reality we are creating.
+The ongoing worldwide Covid outbreak has demonstrated and continues to demonstrate the consequences of the ugly reality we are creating.
 Almost 7 million people have died because of it.
 We need a planetary health system and we are incapable of creating it.

 The central mitzvah/commandment in Rosh HaShana is to publicly blow the Shofar/Ram’s horn to awaken us, personally and collectively, to stop our bad behavior and begin anew again.

 Rabbi Avraham Yitzchak HaCohen Kook ZT”L devoted his life to awakening Israel and the world to activate the glorious future that the prophets described.
 During his first rabbinate in Zoimel, Lithuania (1887-1895), he commented on the verse we repeat before blowing the Shofar.
 To understand his insight, it is important to note that the word Chodesh-Month is also read Chadash-New and the word Keseh– here translated as ‘full moon’- also means ‘covered/concealed’.

 Before blowing the Shofar we read from Psalm 81: